3rd Royal Lancashire Militia (The Duke of Lancaster's Own): Other personalities

+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 The uniform of the Royal Lancashire Militia was red with the blue facings appropriate to 'Royal' regiments.
 By 1803 the lace button loops were arranged in threes (denoting the 3rd Regiment, as in the Brigade of Guards).
 By Royal warrant in 1805 militia colonels were reminded that their grenadier company was to wear the Bearskin cap (despite the cost).
 The rifle company of the 3rd RLM was dressed in the style of the 95th Rifles.

 Around 1810 the regimental buttons bore the number '3' over the letters 'RL' within a crowned star, after 1810 the centre of the eight-rayed star had a circle inscribed '3 ROYAL + LANCASHIRE' enclosing a Lancashire rose, with a coronet above.
 The officers' oval pouchbelt plate had a similar design without the star, the circle being a garter inscribed 'THIRD ROYAL LANCASHIRE'.
 After 1813 the lettering on the buttons changed to 'PRINCE REGENT'S OWN' and the coronet reverted to a crown.

 In 1803 the colonels of the three Lancashire Militia regiments were granted royal permission to use the Red Rose of Lancaster as the badge on their blue Regimental colours.
 Another source suggests that the badges and buttons (date unspecified) had the red rose within a palm wreath.
 The officers' waistbelt plate of 1855–81 was of the universal pattern with the Royal cypher ('VR') and crown within a circle inscribed with the title.

 When the 3rd RLM joined the Loyals in 1881, it adopted that regiment's white facings and insignia.